© Reuters

 29 / 31 Fotos

-- Back in 2012, the metro New York area was shaken by Hurricane Sandy.
-The city has a pretty strong infrastructure, but its coastal location means over 20 million are at risk of facing floods and rising sea levels.
-Find out more about the role that climate change is playing in all of this.
+- Back in 2012, the region was shaken by Hurricane Sandy.
+Though comprising of strong infrastructure, its coastal location means more than 20 million people are at risk of facing floods and rising sea levels.
+See also: The deadliest disaster to ever happen in each state

 © Reuters